bentranter/live-transit-thunder-bay/README.md

 # Live Transit Thunder Bay

-Live Transit acts as a JSON proxy for realtime GTFS data feeds.
-Live Transit will accept the incoming .pb file, and spit it back out as JSON.
+Live Transit acts as a JSON proxy for the Thunder Bay realtime GTFS data feeds (all the city bus info, basically).
+Live Transit accepts the incoming .pb file, and spit it back out as JSON.
+This means that whenever you send a request to one of the Live Transit endpoints, you're sure to get the latest data.
+CORS is also enabled for all endpoints.
+More info Thunder Bay Transit Open Data can be read [here](http://www.thunderbay.ca/Living/Getting_Around/Thunder_Bay_Transit/Developers_-_Open_Data.htm).

 ### Usage